ssfsx17/sky-islands/readable.md

           - **Dark Force Ark** - When you cause more than 1 damage with an Unarmed attack or technique, you and all square-side-adjacent allies regain 1 Energy.
+              - Mapless: Your current row
       - Earth: You gain the Earth Stone Pillar Body status condition.
           - **Earth Stone Pillar Body** - You cannot be moved or turned around unwillingly.
 Your Physical Armor is increased by an amount equal to half of your Power Level.
+              - Mapless: Enemies cannot make you lose Maneuver.
       - Fire: You gain the Fire Wheel Sprinting status condition.
           - **Fire Wheel Sprinting** - Your horizontal movement is increased by 10 feet.
 Every enemy who you move past in square-side contact receives an amount of Fire damage equal to 1/10th of your Magical Power, ignoring Magical Armor and Magical Evasion.
+              - Mapless: You gain 2 Maneuver.
+For every 2 Maneuver that you use to target an enemy’s flank or rear, you cause the fire damage to one enemy.
       - Light: You gain the Light Shining Finger status condition.
           - **Light Shining Finger** - 1/10th of all damage from your Unarmed attacks and techniques is dealt to all enemies who are square-side-adjacent to your target, ignoring Evasion and Armor.
+              - Mapless: The enemy row that contains the enemy you are targeting.
       - Moon: You gain the Moon Night-Eye status condition.
           - **Moon Night-Eye** - Your Physical Accuracy, Magical Accuracy and Magical Evasion are increased by an amount